vega/vega-lite/site/docs/transform/window.md

 The window transform performs calculations over sorted groups of data objects.
 These calculations including ranking, lead/lag analysis, and aggregates such as running sums and averages.
 Calculated values are written back to the input data stream.

+All the calculations are computed by: First, the tuples are partitioned according to the groupby fields.
+Each partition is then sorted.
+Finally, the window calculations are performed over the sorted partitions.

 ## Documentation Overview

 {:.no_toc}

 - TOC